 What happens if I exceed the ‘standard entitlement’ and need more funding?

 The extra year allows you to repeat one year (or part year) only.
 If you have previously studied elsewhere or need to repeat more than one period of study, you are likely to be refused a Fee Loan until you progress further.

 Only Maintenance Loans (and if relevant, targeted support such as parent related grants or Disabled Students Allowances) will be paid and you will be held personally liable for any tuition fee charged for the repeat period.

 Currently, this must be paid in full by the 31 January of each academic year.
 For more information see Fee payments - when to pay.

 I am interrupting for reasons outside of my control, can this be taken into consideration?

 If you can show ‘compelling personal reasons’ (CPR) for not progressing or completing a course, you may be able to rely on discretionary funding rules to access extra Fee Loans beyond the ‘Standard Entitlement’.

 CPRs are not defined by regulation but typically includes periods where serious ill health; a close bereavement; or other serious incident has negatively impacted your ability to study.

 We advise that you inform your funding body of what has happened and provide evidence to demonstrate your situation.
-Advice & Guidance can support you with your submission and help you to navigate the process.
+The Money & Housing Advice team can support you with your submission and help you to navigate the process.